Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 |SWISS2| 11.3432|
 |SWISS3| 11.3432|

-From the scores, we can see that model SWISS1 performed the best.
-Even though the RMSD score of 5.818 is significantly higher than what we saw for the GalaxyWEB prediction for the RBD, keep in mind that the spike protein is 1281 amino acids long, and so the sensitivity of RMSD to slight changes should give us confidence that our models are on the right track.
+The first structure has a lowest RMSD over the three models, and even though its RMSD (5.818) is significantly higher than what we saw for the GalaxyWEB prediction for the RBD, keep in mind that the spike protein is 1281 amino acids long, and so the sensitivity of RMSD to slight changes should give us confidence that our models are on the right track.

 #### Robetta

-<a href="https://robetta.bakerlab.org/" target="_blank">Robetta</a> produced five models of a single chain of the SARS-CoV-2 spike protein.
-As with the models produced by SWISS-MODEL, we compared each of them against the validated structure of the SARS-CoV-2 spike protein (PDB: <a href="https://www.rcsb.org/structure/6vxx">6vxx</a>).
+Finally, we produced five predicted structures of a single chain of the SARS-CoV-2 spike protein using <a href="https://robetta.bakerlab.org/" target="_blank">Robetta</a>.
+The following table compares each of them against the validated structure of the SARS-CoV-2 spike protein (PDB: <a href="https://www.rcsb.org/structure/6vxx">6vxx</a>).

 | Robetta | RMSD |
 |:--------|:-----|